New Haven Domestic Violence Lawyer

 Note that Connecticut also offers family violence protective orders, which are issued by a criminal court judge at arraignment after an abuser has been arrested.
 This is distinguishable from the above civil restraining order.

 You may understandably be navigating a turbulent and confusing time, so having the extra hand of an attorney can help you recover from the situation and take the legal action you need to protect yourself and prohibit an abuser from continuing their violence.
-Attorney Thomas J. Piscatelli is an empathetic and compassionate attorney who will handle your legal matters while you recover physically, mentally, and emotionally.
+Attorney Thomas J. Piscatelli is an empathetic and compassionate domestic violence attorney who will handle your legal matters while you recover physically, mentally, and emotionally.

 Advocating for Your Family's Best Interest